Constance Flower

 Constance Flower, Baroness Battersea (née de Rothschild; 29 April 1843, Piccadilly, London – 22 November 1931, Overstrand), also known as Lady Battersea, was a society hostess and philanthropist in London who established the Jewish Association for the Protection of Girls, Women and Children (later subsumed by Jewish Care) in 1885 and was prominent in the Temperance movement in the United Kingdom.

 Biography

 Family

 Constance was the elder daughter of Sir Anthony and Lady Louise de Rothschild.
 She had a younger sister, Annie Henrietta (1844–1926), who married the Hon.
-Elliot Constantine Yorke (1843–1878), son of Charles Yorke, 4th Earl of Hardwicke.
+Eliot Constantine Yorke (1843–1878), son of Charles Yorke, 4th Earl of Hardwicke.

 Early life

 Constance was born in London in 1843, spent her early years in Paris, and moved to London in 1847.
 In 1851 her father acquired a country estate in Aston Clinton where she lived with her family.
 Along with her sister she taught in the Jews' Free Schools around Aston Clinton, and wrote a book The History and Literature of the Israelites.
 Although from a Jewish family, her social background was very Christian.

 In 1877, she married Cyril Flower (1843–1907), a property developer and Liberal Party politician who later became Lord Battersea.
 They had met in 1864 through his friendship with her cousin, Leopold de Rothschild.
 They had no children, and in 1902, Lord Battersea was embroiled in a major homosexual scandal that was suppressed by the Balfour Government.

 In 1888, Lord and Lady Battersea acquired two cottages at Overstrand, a village near Cromer, Norfolk, in order to create a holiday home.
 In 1897 their architect, Edwin Lutyens, rebuilt and joined the cottages to form a large mansion, The Pleasaunce.
 The extensive gardens were developed between 1902 and 1930 by Lord Battersea and his wife.
 Lord Battersea died in 1907.